AlexGCbn/CI_PP1_AEGEAN_EXPERIENCE/README.md

 ## Design:

 The website was designed with simplicity in mind, while also trying to keep the style of Greece and the sea.
+The style is consistent across pages, as most images have softened corners so they seem more refined.

 ### Colours: